Related links

 Benefits of controlling cats

-It is generally accepted that cats should be controlled and should not be permitted to roam.
-Organisations such as the RSPCA, Cat Protection Society and Cat Rescue actively encourage owners of cats to ensure they keep their cats inside, especially during the night.
-Cats are nocturnal and are instinctively hunters.
+Organisations such as the RSPCA and the Cat Protection Society actively encourage owners of cats to consider keeping their cats secure, especially during the night.
+Cats are nocturnal and are instinctively hunters, and can be hurt if roaming.

 Cats are prohibited in some areas